 - Place brisket in slow cooker (You could also do this night of in a Dutch oven in the oven or likely very quickly in an Instant pot) and surround with BBQ sauce, water, Worcestershire sauce and onions.
 Bake on low setting for 6-8 hours or high setting for 3-4 hours.

 - When you’re ready to bake your pizza, preheat oven to 450 degrees.

 - Divide pizza dough into two 12-inch round pizzas (you can also fit the dough to two baking sheets).
 Cover each round with 1/3 cup BBQ sauce.

 - Shred approximately 2 cups of brisket and divide between the two pizzas.
 Sprinkle with red onions followed by jalapeno and cheddar cheese.
 Bake for 20 minutes.

 - While the pizza bakes, throw a quick coleslaw together.
 In a small bowl, whisk together the yogurt, lime, olive oil, salt and pepper.
 Pour over the cabbage and toss gently.
 Use a spatula to scrape the sides of the bowl until dressing evenly coats cabbage.

-- Serve pizza warm with pizza on top.
+- Serve pizza warm with coleslaw on top.